 The drug classes used for RA include:

-The question of how early and how aggressively to treat RA has been the subject of great debate.
-Among patients with RA, some will go into remission and remain in remission for the length of their lives even in the absence of treatment, while others will go on to develop active, sometimes severe RA.
+In the past, before current drugs became available, the question of how early and how aggressively to treat RA was the subject of great debate.
+Some patients with early RA go into remission and remain in remission for the length of their lives even in the absence of treatment.
+Other patients go on to develop active, sometimes severe RA.

-[For more specific information on these drugs, see Medications section of this report.]
+[For more specific information on drugs, see Medications section of this report.]

-Disease-modifying anti-rheumatic drugs (DMARDs) are the standard treatments for RA.
+Disease-modifying anti-rheumatic drugs (DMARDs) are the standard treatments for rheumatoid arthritis (RA).
 They are used either alone or in combination with newer biologic DMARDs.

 DMARDs do not have any common properties other than their ability to slow down the progression of rheumatoid arthritis.
 Many were used for other diseases and were found accidentally to help RA.
 DMARDs include:

 Even this drug loses effectiveness, however, when used alone.
-For this reason, it is often used in combination with other DMARDs such as hydroxychloroquine, sulfasalzine, or leflunomide.
+For this reason, it is often used in combination with other DMARDs such as hydroxychloroquine, sulfasalazine (Triple Therapy).
 It may also be combined with various biological response modifier drugs, especially for treatment of patients with early aggressive arthritis.
 The combination appears to work better than single drug therapy.

-About 20% of patients withdraw from methotrexate because of its side effects.
+Some patients have to stop taking methotrexate because of its side effects.
 They include nausea and vomiting, rash, mild hair loss, headache, mouth sores, and muscle aches.
 Methotrexate reduces levels of folic acid (folate) in the body, which can lead to some of these side effects.
 Doctors may prescribe folic acid supplements to prevent side effects.
 However, some research suggests that folic acid may interfere with methotrexate's effectiveness.